UP TO 35% OFF | BUY 3 GET 1 FREE SERUMS + DETOX | FREE TRAVEL SIZE WASH W/ 16 OZ | FREE PULL W/ CONVERT KIT | FREE US SHIPPING $50+

 Squeaky’s Freaky

-The outdated belief that oil is bad for our skin has led to an obsession with being “squeaky clean.”
-Most people in the United States wash with a sudsing, oil-removing soap or detergent-based cleanser at least once a day.
-This strips your skin of its naturally produced, oil-based “shield,” leaving it inflamed and unprotected and creating your reliance on synthetic moisturizers and creams to replace what was stripped.
-Once the skin’s protective barrier has been compromised, unwanted agents like allergens and irritants can penetrate the skin and aggravate symptoms associated with inflammatory diseases like acne and eczema.
+The outdated belief that oil is bad for our skin has fueled an obsession with feeling "squeaky clean."
+In the U.S., most people wash with sudsing, oil-removing soaps or detergent-based cleansers at least once a day, stripping the skin of its natural oil-based barrier and leaving it inflamed and vulnerable.
+As a result, we become reliant on synthetic moisturizers to replace what was lost.
+Once the skin’s protective barrier is compromised, allergens and irritants can penetrate more easily, worsening conditions like acne and eczema.

 Flora-Focused